scvadali/scvadali.github.io/_pages/career.md

 ## Intel Corporation
 ### Device Engineer | Portland, OR | May 2021 - May 2024

-I worked in the Device Engineering group to enhance the performance of Intel's future nodes using Gate-All-Around FETs (GAAFET) and Extreme-UV scaling.
+I worked in the **Device Engineering Group** to enhance the performance of Intel's future nodes using Gate-All-Around FETs (GAAFET) and Extreme-UV scaling.
 I received two Divisional Awards for my outstanding contributions to key performance and yield-improving projects in the early stages of process development.

 My primary focus areas were –

 **Silicon Performance**
-1. Supported key FE process and module teams in the GAAFET loop by studying transistor low-voltage and short-channel behavior
+1. Supported key FE process and module teams in the GAAFET loop by studying transistor **low-voltage** and **short-channel behavior**
-2. Performed statistical analysis of device performance in controlled process change experiments, and develop physical models to explain the modulations
+2. Performed **statistical analysis** of device performance in controlled process change experiments, and develop physical models to explain the modulations
-3. Driving novel backend projects to improve shorting margin, RC performance of interconnects
+3. Driving novel backend projects to improve **shorting margin**, **RC performance** of interconnects
-4. Developed and derived new metrics to study electrical performance on different kinds of test structures to study process improvements on BEOL
+4. Developed and derived new metrics to study electrical performance on different kinds of test structures to study **process improvements on BEOL**

 **Test Chip Development**
-1. Supported Test Chip development by building transistors and isolation structures to test the limits of device physics and process margins
+1. Supported Test Chip development by building transistors and **isolation structures** to test the limits of device physics and process margins
-2. Designing leading-edge test vehicles on Cadence Virtuoso involves a detailed understanding of devices and process parameters
+2. Designing leading-edge test vehicles on **Cadence Virtuoso** involves a detailed understanding of devices and process parameters

 **Skills**: Electrical Characterization, Statistical Process Control, Device Physics, Thin Films, Physical Design